TimoGlastra/aries-framework-javascript/docs/contributing/README.md

 # Framework Developers

 This file is intended for developers working on the internals of the framework.
-If you're just looking how to get started with the framework, see the [docs](./docs)
+If you're just looking how to get started with the framework, see the [Getting Started Docs](../getting-started)

 ## Running tests